Saint Asonia (album): Background

 First announced via YouTube through a teaser in early May 2015, the first single "Better Place" was released on May 16, 2015.
-This also confirmed the group's lineup, with Adam Gontier as the frontman, Mike Mushok being the guitarist, Corey Lowery as the bassist and Rich Beddoe as the drummer.
-Gontier's uncle Tom Duffy provided the bass tracks for some of the songs from the album, while Lowery was hired afterward.
-They announced the release date and track list for the album on June 18, 2015 via Billboard.
+They announced the release date and track list for the album on June 18, 2015, via Billboard.
+On June 29, the album was made available for pre-order and those who ordered would get an instant download of "Blow Me Wide Open".
 The second single, "Let Me Live My Life" was released digitally on July 17, 2015.